 The contents of this website are not intended to be, nor should they be, relied upon as a substitute for legal or other professional advice.
 No reliance should be placed on the information provided when making a decision affecting your own interest.

-Copyright © 2015 Aboriginal Family Law Services.
+Copyright © 2015 Aboriginal Family Legal Services.
 All rights reserved.

-The Aboriginal Family Law Services is committed to protecting your personal information.
+The Aboriginal Family Legal Services is committed to protecting your personal information.

-The Aboriginal Family Law Services is bound by the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth)(Privacy Act).
+The Aboriginal Family Legal Services is bound by the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth)(Privacy Act).